The functional architecture of the early vision and neurogeometric models: Models of linear visual neurons

 \subsection{Koenderink's Multiscale Geometry of Image Processing}

-J. Koenderink \cite{K,F-R-K-V} defined the {\it Multiscale Geometry} as the geometry which studies the $\s$-approximations to Differential Geometry for arbitrary resolution parameters $\sigma$.
-In his seminal paper \cite{K}, he showed that an image can be embedded into a one-parameter family of derived images, parametrised by the resolutions $\s$ and governed by the heat equation.
+J. Koenderink \cite{K,F-R-K-V} defines the {\it Multiscale Geometry} as the geometry which studies the $\s$-approximations to Differential Geometry for arbitrary resolution parameters $\sigma$.
+In his seminal paper \cite{K}, he showed that an image can be embedded into a one-parameter family of derived images, parametrised by the resolutions $\s$ and governed by the heat equation or other types of diffusion equations, in particular the anisotropic ones (the latter is particularly relevant in computer vision, as they do not diffuse edges).